Which of the following statements about peptide bonds is true? | Study Prep in Pearson+

 1

 Step 1: Understand the nature of peptide bonds.
-Peptide bonds are covalent bonds formed between the amino group (-NH₂) of one amino acid and the carboxyl group (-COOH) of another amino acid.
-This bond formation involves a condensation reaction, where a molecule of water (H₂O) is released.
+Peptide bonds are covalent bonds formed between amino acids during protein synthesis.
+They are created through a condensation reaction, where a molecule of water is removed as the amino group (-NH₂) of one amino acid reacts with the carboxyl group (-COOH) of another amino acid.

-Step 2: Analyze the statement about free rotation around the C-N bond.
-Peptide bonds have partial double-bond character due to resonance between the carbonyl oxygen and the nitrogen.
-This restricts free rotation around the C-N bond, making the peptide bond planar.
+Step 2: Analyze the structural properties of peptide bonds.
+Peptide bonds are planar and rigid due to resonance between the carbonyl oxygen and the nitrogen.
+This resonance restricts free rotation around the C–N bond, making the peptide bond a fixed structure.

-Step 3: Evaluate the statement about polarity and hydrogen bonding.
-Peptide bonds are polar due to the electronegativity difference between the carbonyl oxygen and the amide nitrogen.
+Step 3: Evaluate the polarity and hydrogen bonding capability of peptide bonds.
+Peptide bonds are polar because of the partial charges on the oxygen and nitrogen atoms due to resonance.
 This polarity allows peptide bonds to participate in hydrogen bonding, which is crucial for protein secondary and tertiary structures.

-Step 4: Assess the statement about hydrolysis under physiological conditions.
-Peptide bonds are relatively stable under physiological conditions and require enzymatic catalysis (e.g., proteases) for hydrolysis.
-They are not easily broken without such assistance.
+Step 4: Assess the stability of peptide bonds under physiological conditions.
+Peptide bonds are relatively stable and not easily hydrolyzed under normal physiological conditions.
+Hydrolysis typically requires enzymatic activity or extreme conditions such as high temperature or strong acids/bases.

-Step 5: Confirm the correct statement.
-The correct statement is that peptide bonds are formed by a condensation reaction between the amino group of one amino acid and the carboxyl group of another.
-This is the fundamental process of peptide bond formation during protein synthesis.
+Step 5: Compare the given statements to the properties of peptide bonds.
+Based on the analysis, the correct statement is: 'Peptide bonds are formed by a condensation reaction between the amino group of one amino acid and the carboxyl group of another.'
+The other statements are incorrect because peptide bonds do not allow free rotation, are polar and participate in hydrogen bonding, and are not easily hydrolyzed under physiological conditions.

 Related Videos